 Before using this medication, tell your doctor or pharmacist if you are allergic to it; or to other immune globulin products; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-This medication should not be used if you have a certain medical condition.
-Before using this medicine, consult your doctor or pharmacist if you have: a certain type of immune system deficiency (selective IgA deficiency with known antibody against IgA).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: a certain type of immune system deficiency (selective IgA deficiency with known antibody against IgA).

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.